GioF71/tidal-connect/README.md

 Please see the [Goal](https://ko-fi.com/giof71/goal?g=0)
 Please note that support goal is limited to cover running costs for subscriptions to music services.

+## Known devices

+See the new document document [known devices](assets/known-devices.md) for a list of known working devices.

 ## Avahi and friendly names

 Some users experienced issues using a friendly name which is composed of multiple words.
 See [this post](https://github.com/GioF71/tidal-connect/issues/216#issuecomment-2684176691).